diskuv/dkml-compiler/README.md

 and do a `git log` in the `OCaml source patched ...` directories.
 You must also run `./dk user.reindex` in a Unix shell or PowerShell.

+## Optimization

+If we have a prebuilt `ocamlc.opt` for an architecture ... possibly and likely for an old version of OCaml, it is used to save some initial bootstrapping time during `ocaml install dkml-base-compiler`.

+Note that the prebuilt `ocamlc.opt` is optional.
+If it doesn't exist, then some extra time is spent during `opam install`.
+This optionality allows for:

+1. Let's `dkml-base-compiler` build in CI.
+2. Then `ocamlc.opt` can be saved forever as a CI release artifact.
+3. Then `ocamlc.opt` can be used for all new compiler builds by modifying the download links in `dkml-base-compiler.opam`.

 ## Status

 [![Syntax check](https://github.com/diskuv/dkml-compiler/actions/workflows/syntax.yml/badge.svg)](https://github.com/diskuv/dkml-compiler/actions/workflows/syntax.yml)